 Sediments were collected by a benthic ponar grab deployed from a vessel at reference and monitoring locations.
-Sediments were also collected by commercially qualified (ADAS Part 3) divers (supplied by McClelland Diving Services) at three locations within the hull of the ship.
 As per the requirements of the LTMMP, sediment samples were tested for aluminium, iron, chromium, copper, lead, nickel and zinc.
 Sediments collected from the hull of the ship were tested for lead only.

 The survey found that concentrations of metals in sediment samples at monitoring and reference sites were well below the Australian and New Zealand Fresh and Marine Water Quality Guidelines (ANZECC/ARMCANZ 2000) ISQG (Interim Sediment Quality Guideline) lower trigger values (for metals which guidelines are established).
 Metal concentrations at monitoring sites were very similar to those at reference sites.
-Comparison of metal concentrations from the current survey (six months post-scuttling) with earlier surveys, also showed that metal concentrations were generally lower for the current survey than at the time of the baseline survey and one month post-scuttling.
-Lead concentrations found in all three samples collected within the ship's hull (current survey only) were less than 5 mg/kg which was well below the lower ISQG trigger value of 50 mg/kg.
+Comparison of metal concentrations from the current survey (21 months post-scuttling) with earlier surveys, also showed that metal concentrations were generally lower than at the time of the baseline survey and similar to results one month and six months post-scuttling.

-The results of the sediment quality survey indicate that six months on from the scuttling of the Ex-HMAS Adelaide, there has been no appreciable increase in the concentrations of the metals tested in marine sediments adjacent to the ship.
-Rather, for many of the metals analysed (aluminium, chromium, iron, nickel and zinc), concentrations were lower than in previous surveys.
+The results of the sediment quality survey indicated that 21 months on from the scuttling of the Ex-HMAS Adelaide, there has been no appreciable increase in the concentrations of the metals tested in marine sediments adjacent to the ship.
+Rather, for many of the metals analysed (aluminium, chromium, iron, nickel and zinc), concentrations were similar to that of the previous survey.
 Concentrations of copper and lead were similar for all surveys.
-Testing of sediments which have accumulated within the hull of the ship did not indicate SIGNIFICANT lead contamination.